 Move Annex R into the main body of the Standard, to become a new clause following clause 6, renumber the clauses that follow.
 (This means there are clauses all in a row, for: MAC (data) Service, (effectively) MAC Mgmt service; Distribution System Service; PHY service.
 Make the following changes to this text, as it is moved:

-Delete the first sentence, “The purpose of this informative annex is to describe and clarify the DS SAP.”
+Delete the first sentence, “

 Note that CID 3507 had approved resolution which included the following change: Replace all occurrences of “DSSDU” in Annex R with “MAC service tuple”.
 This was not done, completely, and should be done now.